E3Coders/eloquent/docs/chap4.md

 N00 false, false | N01 true, false

-N10 false, true  | N11 true, true
+N10 false , true  | N11 true, true

 If you use the number of occurence for each condition yo have: